THE JOCKEY CLUB’S CHARITIES

 Private hospitality boxes at Jockey Club Racecourses are offered to Box4Kids for free, ensuring ill children, along with their parents and carers, can enjoy a VIP day out at the races.

-In 2018 The Jockey Club has provided boxes at racedays across the country and its 15 racecourses.
+The Jockey Club provides boxes at racedays across the country and its 15 racecourses.